-Long-Term Value Creation
+Long-term Value Creation

 Effective Management and Supervision

-The rules to be observed and procedures to be followed in case of appointment and reappointment of Supervisory Board and Managing Board members are set out in the bank’s internal policies/charters (such as the ‘Recruitment and Selection policy for the Supervisory Board and Managing Board’).
+The rules and procedures for the appointment and reappointment of Supervisory Board and Managing Board members are set out in the bank’s internal policies and charters, such as the Recruitment and Selection Policy for the Supervisory Board and Managing Board.
 A succession planning document for the bank’s senior management has been prepared.
-This document has taken the rationale of the diversity policy into account.
-Annually the functioning of the Managing Board and Supervisory Board and its individual members is being evaluated.
+This document, which accounts for the rationale of the diversity policy, will be updated to reflect the new diversity targets that are currently being set.
+The functioning of the Managing Board and Supervisory Board and its individual members is evaluated annually.
 For the organization of the Supervisory Board reference is made to relevant paragraphs of the Supervisory Board Report as included in the bank’s annual report.
-The diverse composition of the Supervisory Board and Managing Board in terms of age, background and expertise enables balanced decision-making by these bodies corporate.
-The high level of transparency between the Supervisory Board and Managing Board also contributes to effective and balanced decision-making.
-The Supervisory Board’s sub-committees also support the balanced decision-making.
-The respective interests of the bank’s main stakeholders (being CEB’s customers, employees and business partners, the shareholders, regulators as well as society) are taken into consideration in the decision-making process.
-The Supervisory Board and Managing Board members annually discuss other (board) positions held by the board members.
-In order to promote and create the desired culture aimed at long term value creation, upon employment the bank’s employees participate in an induction program during which they are trained on the bank’s core values, its main policies/regulations (including the bank’s code of conduct and the staff handbook) and the bank’s culture.
+The diverse composition of the Supervisory Board and Managing Board in terms of age, background, and expertise enables balanced decision-making by these bodies.
+The high level of transparency between the Supervisory Board and Managing Board also contributes to effective and balanced decision-making, as do the Supervisory Board’s subcommittees.
+The respective interests of the bank’s main stakeholders (i.e., CEB’s customers, employees, business partners, shareholders, regulators, and wider society) are taken into consideration in the decision-making process.
+The Supervisory Board and Managing Board members annually discuss other board positions held by their members.